kogotko/carburetor/doc/source/topics/settings.rst

 Default: ``{}``

-Adds additional information for projects as extra attributes.
-Projects and users can have extra attributes as defined by keystone v3.
-This setting allows those attributes to be shown in horizon.
+Add additional information for project as an extra attribute.
+Project and user can have any attributes by keystone mechanism.
+This setting can treat these attributes on Horizon when only using Keystone v3.
 For example::

     PROJECT_TABLE_EXTRA_INFO = {